sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/fail_fast.md

-title = "Fail Fast, Formulate Feedback!" author = "Stijn Dejongh" problem = "Invalid input data causing your software to crash midway through its execution is expensive, both in terms of processing power and resolution time." description = "Avoid wasting resources by not processing data that is known to be invalid.
-Provide clear feedback on what is wrong with the input data to allow for quick resolution." categories = [
+title = "Fail Fast, Formulate Feedback!" author = "Stijn Dejongh" problem = "Invalid input data causing your software to crash midway through its execution is expensive, both in terms of processing power and resolution time." description = "Validate input data before processing to avoid unnecessary resource consumption and ensure efficient error handling." summary="""
+Prevent costly crashes and wasted resources in your software by validating input data upfront.
+Learn how to implement a 'fail fast' approach with clear feedback mechanisms, ensuring your applications run smoothly even when unexpected errors arise.
+Explore practical examples and tips for improving data processing efficiency.
+"""
+categories = [
     "software development",
 ]
 tags = [
-    "structure", "efficiency", "validation"
+    "structure", "efficiency", "validation", "data", "error handling" ] uuid="336b0448-e78b-4428-83a5-d4d473afda63" aliases=["336b0448-e78b-4428-83a5-d4d473afda63"]
-]
-uuid="336b0448-e78b-4428-83a5-d4d473afda63"
-aliases=["336b0448-e78b-4428-83a5-d4d473afda63"]
+outputs = ['html', 'json']
 ammerse = [
-    {name = "agile", delta = "0"},
-    {name = "minimal", delta = "-0.5"},
-    {name = "maintainable", delta = "1"},
-    {name = "environmental", delta = "1"},
-    {name = "reachable", delta = "0"},
-    {name = "solvable", delta = "1"},
-    {name = "extensible", delta = "0"},
+  {name = "agile", delta = "0.1", rationale = "The practice supports agility by catching errors early, but it may introduce some rigidity due to the complexity of validation rules, which can limit quick adaptability."}, {name = "minimal", delta = "0.5", rationale = "The technique promotes minimalism by avoiding unnecessary processing, but the initial setup and complexity of validation might introduce some overhead, reducing the minimalistic approach slightly."}, {name = "maintainable", delta = "0.5", rationale = "While the practice generally supports maintainability by ensuring errors are caught early, the overhead of maintaining complex validation rules can detract from this, leading to potential long-term maintenance challenges."}, {name = "environmental", delta = "0.5", rationale = "The technique improves user experience by reducing the need for repeated submissions, but the necessity of balancing security with user feedback and potential complexity of validation rules slightly limits its broader environmental impact."}, {name = "reachable", delta = "0", rationale = "The technique has a minimal impact on goal achievement.
+While it ensures reliability and prevents errors, the overhead from maintaining complex validation rules can slightly detract from its effectiveness in supporting goal attainment."}, {name = "solvable", delta = "1", rationale = "The practice is highly effective in problem-solving, as it catches errors early and provides clear feedback, significantly improving the ability to address and resolve issues quickly."}, {name = "extensible", delta = "0.4", rationale = "The practice is moderately extensible, as validation logic can be adapted to different scenarios, but maintaining and updating these rules as the system evolves can present challenges."}
 ]
 pubdate="2024-05-18"
 image="practices/fail_fast_feedback.webp"
+related_concepts = [
+]
+related_practices = [
+  "1848f4a6-3acb-4dc8-aa49-e57a1b87cf3b"
+]
+further_exploration = [
+  {type="biblio", id="8572443d-2c27-462a-b9d7-839dd6e4d58b"},
+  {type="biblio", id="704fb2a3-0207-4f8d-87f9-31b7fa5949c0"},
+  {type="raw", author="Software Design Knights", year="2021", title="Fail Fast (FF)", site="PrinciplesWiki.net", link="http://principles-wiki.net/principles:fail_fast" },
+  {type="raw", author="SD Development", year="2023", title="Java Modular Validators", site="GitHub.com", link="https://github.com/sddevelopment-be/modular-validators" },
+  {type="raw", author="Gorts, S.", year="2023", title="Better Validation Rules with ValidationResults", publisher="Self-published on Public Domain", link="https://www.linkedin.com/posts/svengorts_better-validation-rules-with-validationresults-activity-7139998913746329600-Zv4B" }
+]
 +++

 ## Problem Statement

-Invalid input data causing your software to crash midway its through execution is expensive, both in terms of processing power and resolution time.
+Invalid input data causing your software to crash midway through its execution is costly in terms of processing power and resolution time.

 ## Intent

-Avoid wasting resources by not processing data that is known to be invalid.
-Provide clear feedback on what is wrong with the input data to allow for quick resolution.
+Avoid wasting resources by not processing data known to be invalid.
+Provide clear feedback on errors in the input data to facilitate quick resolution.

-## Contextual forces

-### Enablers
-The following factors support effective application of the practice:

-* Processing data is one of the core tasks of software applications
-* You have a clear understanding of the expected input data format and structure
-* Your software is designed to handle errors gracefully, allowing for a quick recovery from unexpected issues.
-* Logging and monitoring infrastructure exists, allowing detailed error information to be captured and analysed
-* Your software already has robust input validation mechanisms in place, making it easier to implement comprehensive checks early in the process.

-### Deterrents
-The following factors prevent effective application of the practice:

-* The validation checks are computationally expensive, and introduce unacceptable latency or resource consumption
-* Lacking experience or expertise in implementing effective error handling and validation mechanisms
-* The input data specifications are unclear or frequently changing
-* Lack of established, or adequate, logging infrastructure
-* Errors are seldom monitored or acted upon

 ## Solution

-When processing data, validate as much of the input before processing it.
-In most cases, this means checking whether:
+When processing data, validate as much of the input as possible before processing.
+This typically involves checking whether:

-* the input data is present
+* The input data is present
-* the input is of the expected format
+* The input is in the expected format
-* all required fields are present
+* All required fields are present
-* the data is within the expected range
+* The data is within the expected range
-* the data is logically consistent
+* The data is logically consistent
-* no duplicates are present
+* No duplicates are present

-If any of these checks fail, stop the processing and provide feedback on what is wrong with the input data.
-This feedback can be as simple as a message to the user, writing a detailed error report to an internal log file, or sending a notification event to a logging and auditing system.
+If any of these checks fail, halt processing and provide feedback on what is wrong with the input data.
+Feedback can range from a simple message to the user, a detailed error log for internal use, or a notification event sent to a logging and auditing system.

 {{<tip text=`
-In cases where confidentiality or security is a concern, avoid providing detailed feedback to the user.
-Instead, provide a generic error message to the user, but make sure to write a detailed error log for use by the development team.
+In cases where confidentiality or security is a concern, consider providing a generic error message to the user while recording a detailed error log for internal use.
 Example:

      An error occurred while processing your request.
      We apologize for the inconvenience.
 Our development team has been notified and will take corrective action.